-The Department of Geography and Planning's Equity, Diversity, Inclusion, Indigenization and Accountability Committee (EDIIA) was formed in 2020-2021.
+The Department of Geography and Planning's Indigenization-Equity, Diversity, Inclusion, Anti-Racism, and Accessibility Committee (EDIIA) was formed in 2020-2021.

 You can read more about the committee in its Terms of Reference (pdf, 153kB).